-The College of New Jersey requires a minimum of 120 semester hours to graduate with a bachelor's degree.
-If students would like to graduate in less time than normal, they can choose the accelerated degree program.
-TCNJ does accept transfer credits.
+The College of New Jersey requires a minimum of 120 semester hours to complete a bachelor's degree.

+Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
+TCNJ accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, TCNJ has a summer session, so students can earn credits during the summer.

-Around 86% of students who started college at TCNJ complete all the credits required within six years.
+NOTE: Around 87% of students who start college at TCNJ graduate within six years.

 TCNJ offers an orientation program before the start of fall classes to prepare new students for college life.